tbolier/dotfiles-macos/README.md

 - Update script for installed brew casks.
 - Install PHP.
 - Install Node.JS + n version switcher and NPM.

-## Not part of the install script
-- Airwatch fix "reboot issue" script (not part of full installation).

 ### Full installation
 ```bash